-The final article in our microHAM installation series will be about the cut-over, configuration and integration testing of our station.
-The first step in the process was to bring the second radio in Anita’s (AB1QB) position into the microHAM system.
+The final article in our microHAM installation series will be about our station’s cut-over, configuration, and integration testing.
+The first step was to bring the second radio in Anita’s (AB1QB) position into the microHAM system.
 We also added a PR 781 microphone and boom from Heil Sound to her setup at the same time.

 AB1QB Position Design

-Anita’s second radio is an Icom IC-7600 and it’s integration into the system went very smoothly.
+Anita’s second radio is an Icom IC-7610, and its integration into the system went very smoothly.
 We also integrated the control of our Power Amplifiers (a combination of Icom PW-1s and an Elecraft KPA500) into the microHAM system.
 As you can see from the diagram above, the amplifiers are dedicated to specific radios and can be controlled directly by each radio’s Station Master Deluxe (SMD).
-We used microHAM supplied amplifier control cables for the PW-1s and I built a custom control cable for the Elecraft KPA500 (this was not difficult – both microHAM and Elecraft provide good documentation for the interfaces involved).
+We used microHAM-supplied amplifier control cables for the PW-1, and I built a custom control cable for the Elecraft KPA500 (this was not difficult – both microHAM and Elecraft provide good documentation for the interfaces involved).

 Bandpass Filter Control